 Rules and Guidelines for the submission of entries for the ECSR prize for ECSR Dissertation of the Year

-The thesis must have been examined and been deemed to have passed between 1 January and 31 December 2020.
+The thesis must have been examined and been deemed to have passed between 1 January and 31 December each year.
 However, the doctorate need not have been officially conferred during this period.

 Each ECSR full member institution can nominate ONLY ONE candidate for the prize.
 The candidacy must come via the ECSR official contact person or the Head of Department (or equivalent) of each member institution.
 Only full member institutions can nominate candidates for the prize, and the thesis nominated must have been submitted at that institution or at an affiliated university that grants the PhD.